Liv Ullmann: Career

 Ullmann began her acting career as a stage actress in Norway during the mid-1950s.
 She continued to act in theatre for most of her career and became noted for her portrayal of Nora Helmer in Henrik Ibsen's play A Doll's House.

 She became better known once she started to work with Swedish movie director Ingmar Bergman.
-She later acted, with acclaim, in 10 of his movies, including Persona (1966), The Passion of Anna (1969), Cries and Whispers (1972), and Autumn Sonata (1978), in the last of which her co-actress Ingrid Bergman resumed her own Swedish cinema career.
+She later acted, with acclaim, in ten of his movies, including Persona (1966), The Passion of Anna (1969), Cries and Whispers (1972), and Autumn Sonata (1978), in the last of which her co-actress Ingrid Bergman resumed her own Swedish cinema career.
 She co-acted often with Swedish actor and fellow Bergman collaborator Erland Josephson, with whom she made the Swedish television drama Scenes from a Marriage (1973), which was also edited to feature-movie length and distributed theatrically.
-Ullmann acted with Laurence Olivier in A Bridge Too Far (1977), directed by Richard Attenborough.
+Ullmann also acted with Laurence Olivier in A Bridge Too Far (1977), directed by Richard Attenborough.

-Nominated more than 40 times for awards, including various lifetime achievement awards, she won the best-actress prize three times from the National Society of Film Critics and three times from the National Board of Review, received three awards from the New York Film Critics Circle, and a Golden Globe.
+Nominated more than forty times for awards, including various lifetime achievement awards, she won the best-actress prize three times from the National Society of Film Critics and three times from the National Board of Review, received three awards from the New York Film Critics Circle, and a Golden Globe.
 During 1971, Ullmann was nominated for an Academy Award for Best Actress for the movie The Emigrants, and again during 1976 for the movie Face to Face.

 Ullmann made her New York City stage debut in 1975, also in A Doll's House.
 Appearances in Anna Christie and Ghosts followed, as well as the less-than-successful musical version of I Remember Mama.
 This show, composed by Richard Rodgers, experienced numerous revisions during a long preview period, then closed after 108 performances.
 She also featured in the widely deprecated musical movie remake of Lost Horizon during 1973.
 In 1977, when she appeared on Broadway at the Imperial Theatre in Eugene O'Neill's Anna Christie, The New York Times said that she "glowed with despair and hope, and was everything one could have wished her to have been" in a performance "not to be missed and never to be forgotten", with her "grace and authority" that was "perhaps more than Garbo...born for Anna Christie:--Or more properly, Anna Christie was born for her."

-In 1980, Brian De Palma, who directed Carrie, wanted Liv Ullmann to play the role of Kate Miller in the erotic crime thriller Dressed to Kill and offered it to her, but she declined because of the violence.
+In 1980, Brian De Palma, who directed Carrie, wanted Ullmann to play the role of Kate Miller in the erotic crime thriller Dressed to Kill and offered it to her, but she declined because of the violence.
 The role subsequently went to Angie Dickinson.
-In 1982, Ingmar Bergman wanted Ullmann to play Emelie Ekdahl in his last feature film, Fanny and Alexander, and wrote the role with this in mind.
+In 1982, Bergman wanted Ullmann to play Emelie Ekdahl in his last feature film, Fanny and Alexander, and wrote the role with her in mind.
 She declined it, feeling the role was too sad.
 She later stated in interviews that turning it down was one of the few things she really regretted.